 About Tara

-My work focuses on how faith is not only taught through words, but formed through practices, structures, and shared life.
-I help churches and nonprofits pay attention to what their systems are already communicating and how those signals shape belief, belonging, and integrity over time.
+Her work focuses on how faith is not only taught through words, but formed through practices, structures, and shared life.
+She helps churches and nonprofits pay attention to what their systems are already communicating and how those signals shape belief, belonging, and integrity over time.

-I am a doctoral researcher whose work explores how meaning is carried not just in stated theology, but in embodied patterns of leadership, authority, accountability, and care.
-I am especially interested in how unexamined structures can quietly form cultures that drift from the values they profess, and how faithful formation requires both personal discipleship and communal discernment.
+She is a doctoral researcher who has spent three years studying with Dr. Leonard Sweet.
+His mentorship has inspired her to explores how meaning is carried not just in stated theology, but in the images, stories, and symbols around us.
+She is especially interested in how unexamined structures can quietly form cultures that drift from the values they profess, and how faithful formation requires both personal discipleship and communal discernment.

-As a public speaker, I work with conferences, leadership teams, and faith based organizations to translate complex ideas into accessible language that invites reflection rather than defensiveness.
-My approach is pastoral and thoughtful, shaped by years of ministry leadership, teaching, and research.
+As a public speaker, Tara works with conferences, leadership teams, and faith based organizations to translate complex ideas into accessible language that invites reflection rather than defensiveness.
+Her approach is pastoral and thoughtful, shaped by years of ministry leadership, teaching, and research.

-As a teacher, I design courses and workshops that help leaders and students learn how to read their own communities more carefully.
-Drawing from Scripture, theology, and semiotics, I guide participants to notice how meaning is transmitted through habit, ritual, power dynamics, and organizational life.
+As a teacher, she designs courses and workshops that help leaders and students learn how to read their own communities more carefully.
+Drawing from Scripture, theology, and semiotics, she guides participants to notice how meaning is transmitted through habit, ritual, power dynamics, and organizational life.

-As a writer, my work explores faithfulness in a time of exhaustion, platform pressure, and institutional fragility.
-I write for leaders who love the Church and want to tend it with honesty, humility, and hope.
+As a writer, her work explores faithfulness in a time of exhaustion, platform pressure, and institutional fragility.
+Tara writes for leaders who love the Church and want to tend it with honesty, humility, and hope.

 Contact Tara